Anglia-Ruskin-IoT-Labs/avs-device-sdk/README.md

+### Research Purposes AVS with added payload and audio logs saved to files

+Thats it, basically.

 ### What is the Alexa Voice Service (AVS)?

 The Alexa Voice Service (AVS) enables developers to integrate Alexa directly into their products, bringing the convenience of voice control to any connected device.
 AVS provides developers with access to a suite of resources to quickly and easily build Alexa-enabled products, including APIs, hardware development kits, software development kits, and documentation.